Twistor Constructions for Higher-spin Extensions of (Self-dual) Yang-Mills: Introduction

 \section{Introduction}

 It is well known that many interesting integrable systems, such as self-dual Yang-Mills (SDYM) \cite{Chalmers:1996rq} or self-dual gravity (SDGRA) \cite{Siegel:1992wd}, can be described as (anti)-holomorphic structures on twistor space.
-The connection between twistor space and spacetime is known as the Penrose-Ward correspondence.
-One of the advantages of formulating physics in terms of twistor variables is that we can sometimes have a more natural and geometrical interpretation than we would if we were studying the same physics in spacetime.
-For instance, both supersymmetric SDYM and supersymmetric SDGRA can be formulated as Chern-Simons theories in super twistor space \cite{Witten:2003nn,Boels:2006ir,Mason:2007ct}.
-Since Chern-Simons theories are topological, it indicates that SDYM and SDGRA must be quasi-topological (almost free) theories in spacetime.
-Indeed, the only non-vanishing amplitudes for both SDYM and SDGRA are the three-point amplitudes (with complex momenta) and the one-loop amplitudes of all-plus helicity and they have been computed in \cite{Siegel:1992wd,Bern:1998sv}.
-The twistor construction of more conventional theories such as (super) Yang-Mills theory has been done in \cite{Mason:2005zm,Boels:2006ir}.
+One of the advantages of formulating physics in terms of twistor variables is that we can sometimes have a more natural and geometrical interpretation than studying the same physics on spacetime.
+For instance, supersymmetric SDYM and SDGRA can be formulated as Chern-Simons theories on super twistor space \cite{Witten:2003nn,Boels:2006ir,Mason:2007ct}.
+Since Chern-Simons theories are topological, SDYM and SDGRA must be quasi-topological (almost free) in spacetime.
+Indeed, the only non-vanishing amplitudes for both SDYM and SDGRA are the three-point amplitudes (with complex momenta) and the one-loop amplitudes of all-plus helicity \cite{Siegel:1992wd,Bern:1998sv}.
+Conventional theories such as (super) Yang-Mills theory can also be constructed from twistor space \cite{Mason:2005zm,Boels:2006ir}.
 In addition, the long-sought twistor action for general relativity formulated in terms of Plebanski action has been discovered recently \cite{Sharma:2021pkl}.

-The map from twistor space to spacetime is known as the Penrose-Ward transform \cite{Ward:1977ta}.
-It is a non-linear modification of the original Penrose transform.
-The Penrose-Ward transform can be easily demonstrated by the following double fibration
+The connection between twistor space and spacetime is known as twistor correspondence.
+Let us demonstrate it by the following double fibration:

-Here, $\PT$ is the projective twistor space and $\MM^4$ is the four-dimensional flat spacetime.
+Here, $\PT$ is the projective twistor space, and $\MM^4$ is the four-dimensional flat spacetime.
 The space $\PS$ is the corresponding space between $\PT$ and $\MM^4$.
-To get spacetime dual of a given system in $\PT$, one first uses the pullback $\pi_1^{-1}$ to map datas on $\PT$ to $\PS$ and then performs the projection $\pi_2$ (which in most cases is trivial).
+To get spacetime dual of a given system in $\PT$, one first uses the pullback $\pi_1^{-1}$ to map data on $\PT$ to $\PS$ and then performs the projection $\pi_2$ (which in most cases is trivial).
 The map from twistor space to spacetime is known as the Penrose transform.
-Although it is a well-established operation, it does not always guarantee a covariant expression in spacetime even if we start with a covariant action in twistor space, see \cite{Mason:2007ct} for the case of SDGRA.
+Although it is a well-established operation, it does not always guarantee a covariant expression in spacetime even if we start with a covariant action on twistor space, see \cite{Mason:2007ct} for the case of SDGRA.